The Way of Progression

 We Exist to Learn

 Given the concepts described above, it is arguable that each of us is here to gain understanding, but there is an old saying that “When you’re up to your neck in alligators, it’s easy to forget you came to drain the swamp.”
-While we are in this lifetime and immersed in daily living, it is easy to forget what we came for.
+While we are in this lifetime and immersed in daily living, it is easy to forget why we came.
 In a practical sense, there are few signs to remind us of our Prime Imperative.

 Progression may seem to be a solitary path.
 Perhaps that is why they call such paths “personal improvement.”
 In fact, the old saying that we are all connected is more truth than platitude, and the path we may seem to be walking alone is more a march of the multitude of personalities who await our progression while doing what they can to assist us.